Mahmut Sami Gürdal

 This question sits at the center of my research.
 I am a Ph.D. candidate in Human Development at Virginia Tech, where I study children's media use as a window into individual differences in temperament, development, and family environments.

-Beyond media, I am interested in how temperament relates not only to media use, but also to children's developmental outcomes, including social competence and learning-related behaviors.
+Beyond media, I am interested in how temperament relates children's developmental outcomes, including social competence and learning-related behaviors.

 I seek to approach these questions through multiple methodological perspectives, integrating person-centered approaches, meta-analytic methods, and machine learning to better capture complexity in developmental processes.